If you steal Sardinia sand you won’t just do damage to the local environment, but you are also likely to get into trouble.

 This is to say: never try to justify yourself with the thought of “it’s only me, what could possibly happen?”

 It’s not only you.
 It never is.
-Some beaches have already been closed to the public because of excessive sand theft (the most famous example is the Pink Beach in Budelli) and many others (like Stintino’s La Pelosa or Villasimius’ Punta Molentis) became restricted access beaches for the same reason.
+Some beaches have already been closed to the public because of excessive sand theft.
+Such was the case of the Pink Beach in Budelli.
+Many others (like Stintino’s La Pelosa or Villasimius’ Punta Molentis) limit the number of visitors to the beach for the same reason.

 There’s a reason why we call it “sand theft”